-Hi, my name is Davina.
+Namaste, my name is Vidya (Davina Gotch).
 It is with great pleasure that I bring this web-site to you to share my love of yoga with you and share the beauty of practicing yoga.
 To learn more about Yoga Gnosis, click here.
 To contact me personally, click here.

 “The means of obtaining true knowledge are: perception via the five senses, inference and the study of sacred works.”
 Marshall Govindan, The Yoga Sutras of Patanjali and the Siddhas Chapter 1: verse 7

 LOKAH SAMASTAH SUKHINO BHAVANTU (May All Beings Be Content)